smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 as OpCon/xps Events that the LSAM can generate as it is for the program to receive transactions from OpCon/xps.
-So the program must not wait too long for socket communications input before it moves to the next step of checking the LSAM\'s outgoing transaction data queue (CMNOUTT00) for any new messages to send to OpCon/xps.
+So the program must not wait too long for socket communications input before it moves to the next step of checking the LSAM's outgoing transaction data queue (CMNOUTT00) for any new messages to send to OpCon/xps.

 In between managing incoming and outgoing transactions, the LSAM job